 Intent & Defenses

-Because sports bribery in Nevada is an intent crime, you may not be convicted of it if you didn't deliberately exchange compensation with the understanding that it was meant to influence the outcome of a sporting event.
+Because sports bribery in Nevada is an intent crime, you may not be convicted of it if you did not deliberately exchange compensation with the understanding that it was meant to influence the outcome of a sporting event.
 When fighting a sports bribery charge in Las Vegas, your attorney may try to show that you lacked the prerequisite intent or else that you were entrapped or coerced into the bribery.

-Bribery in sporting contests is a federal crime as well as state crime.
+Bribery in sporting contests is a federal crime as well as a state crime.
 Whether prosecutors will press state or federal charges in a sports bribery case typically turns on whether the alleged bribery affected or involved interstate commerce.
 (18 U.S.C.
 224)